krist0fffff/krist0fffff/README.md

 - 👋 Hi, I’m @krist0fffff
 - 👀 I’m interested in getting a career in IT Industry
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently enrolled in cs50

 <!---